Technical Skills: Definitions and Examples for a Resume

 1. Enroll in courses for different skills

 Most technical skills can be learned through a dedicated training program or class.
 Depending on the type of skill, you may be able to learn that skill taking one or more courses, either online or in person.
+There are free and paid classes available online.

 2. Use a self-study training program

 There’s a chance you may be able to acquire different skills through self-study programs.
-That could include “how-to” books, self-paced online lessons, or free training materials available from the different sources.
+That could include “how-to” books, self-paced online lessons, or free training materials available from different sources.

 3. Learn from a professional